Just-Some-Bots/MusicBot/_docs/using/updating.md

 >
 > If you are updating the MusicBot with version below than 1.9.7-rc2.
 Please follow instructions in the `Manual update` section.

 Before updating, make sure to read the [latest changes](/MusicBot/changelog), as some behaviour may have changed significantly.
-Before updating, make sure to read the [latest changes](/MusicBot/changelog), as some behaviour may have changed significantly.

 * **Linux/MacOS**: `./update.sh` (for Mac users: run this in a Terminal)